tronprotocol/trident/README.md

 ## Adding Trident to your build

-Trident-java is compiled with java version 1.8 and gradle 7.6.
+Since version 0.11.0, Trident can be built with JDK 8 or JDK17 on Gradle 8.5.

-Latest version can be found on [Maven Central](https://mvnrepository.com/artifact/io.github.tronprotocol/trident).
+The latest version (built with JDK 8) can be found on [Maven Central](https://mvnrepository.com/artifact/io.github.tronprotocol/trident).

 ### Gradle